 A few more details...

-The winner will receive a cash award of $1,000 and a four-week residency at PLAYA.
+The winner will receive a cash award of $1,000 and a two-week residency at the Sitka Center for Art and Ecology.
 All unpublished manuscripts submitted to the prize will be considered for publication by Ashland Creek Press.

 Please visit The Siskiyou Prize website for additional details and FAQs.